Ant & Dec: Primetime

 In November 2019, Ant and Dec's DNA Journey aired, which followed the pair as they retraced their family roots through DNA samples.
 In the show, they both found out that they have the same DNA marker, which means Ant and Dec are related as distant cousins.
 The DNA Journey format has since been done with other celebrities.

 Starting from 2022, ITV aired Limitless Win, a game show with an endless jackpot.
-The show got renewed for a second season that started in January 2023.
+The show got renewed for a second series that started in January 2023 and was renewed for a third series later that year set to air early 2024.

+Earnings

+In 2002, Ant & Dec signed a two-year golden handcuffs deal with ITV, worth £2m.

+In 2004 they signed their third golden handcuffs deal with ITV, running until the end of 2007.

+In April 2007, the duo signed a two-year golden handcuffs deal with ITV, reportedly worth £30–40 million, securing their career at the station until the end of 2009.

+In 2009 they extended their golden handcuffs deal for two years.
+In 2011 they extended their golden handcuffs deal for two years.